-How Python can be used for Data Science?
+How Python can be used for Data Science & Data Analysis?

 It is important to extract some valuable insights from the data that are very beneficial for the company’s future and market value.
 But how?
-So, this is what a data scientist usually do.
+So, this is what a data scientist usually does.

 A data scientist deals with tons of the company’s data and extracting useful insights from it.
 So, data science is a multidisciplinary field that comprises the usage of scientific methods, algorithms, and tools for data cleaning and extraction.

-There are many key aspects of a data scientist must know at the beginner level itself.
-One such a thing is the knowledge of a particular programming language.
+There are many key aspects to a data scientist must know at the beginner level itself.
+One such thing is the knowledge of a particular programming language.
 Now, just like tons of data, there are tons of languages too.

 Python is a general high-level multi-purpose language with a simple syntax.
-There is nothing complex in the python that makes it beginner-friendly.
-Not only this, we regard it as the Swiss army knife of coding.
+There is nothing complex in Python that makes it beginner-friendly.
+Not only this, but it also regards it as the Swiss army knife of coding.

 According to a survey, Python is the most widely used language for data analysis and data science.

-Other benefits of working with Python includes its platform-independent nature, flexibility, English-like structure, etc.
+Other benefits of working with Python include its platform-independent nature, flexibility, English-like structure, etc.

 The following reasons justify the popularity of Python worldwide.

 Libraries form a vital part of high-order programming.
-For Machine Learning, Artificial Intelligence, Data Science, etc., Python comprises of a vast number of libraries for effective coding.
+For machine learning, artificial intelligence, data science, etc., Python comprises a vast number of libraries for effective coding.